 Tighten-up usage of scripts

-In many MIM implementations, PowerShell scripts are run to perform actions directly against either Azure AD or Exchange Online.
+In many MIM implementations, PowerShell scripts are run to perform actions directly against either Microsoft Entra ID or Exchange Online.
 For example, a MIM Service workflow may run a script to immediately disable an account and revoke its refresh token, preventing the user from logging in.
 Another example is configuring settings against a user’s mailbox in Exchange Online to set various policies (for example, enabling archiving or disabling OWA access).
-For greater security, these scripts should use certificate authentication which are supported by both Microsoft Graph, and Exchange Online V2 & V3 PowerShell modules.
+For greater security, these scripts should use certificate authentication which is supported by both Microsoft Graph, and Exchange Online V2 & V3 PowerShell modules.

 If you aren’t already using these modules, you should update your scripts to use them as soon as possible.
-This is because the Azure AD module and the Remote PowerShell (RPS) protocol (which is used by the Exchange Online V1 and V2 PowerShell modules) are scheduled to be deprecated in June 2023.
+This is because the Microsoft Entra ID module and the Remote PowerShell (RPS) protocol (which is used by the Exchange Online V1 and V2 PowerShell modules) are scheduled to be deprecated in June 2023.

 Implement TLS 1.2 only